deckhouse/deckhouse/modules/140-user-authz/docs/FAQ.md

 rbac.deckhouse.io/aggregate-to-custom-as: admin
 ```

-This selector would enable roles (capabilites) to be aggregated to a new scope by specifying this label.
+This selector would enable roles to be aggregated to a new scope by specifying this label.
 After adding the new selector, the role will look as follows:

  ```yaml
  apiVersion: rbac.authorization.k8s.io/v1